SimpleITK/SimpleITK/docs/source/fundamentalConcepts.rst

 1. How do you access the pixel values in an image?

    a.
-In dynamically typed typed languages such as Python and R use a type agnostic function:
+In dynamically typed languages such as Python and R use a type agnostic function:

       .. code-block:: python